yugabyte/yugabyte-db/docs/content/latest/benchmark/sysbench-ysql.md

 * oltp_update_non_index
 * oltp_delete

-## 5. Expected results
+## Expected results

+### Setup

-When run on a 3-node cluster with each a c5.4xlarge AWS instance (16 cores and 32GB of RAM) all belonging to the same AZ with the client VM running in the same AZ we get the following results:
+When run on a 3-node cluster with each node on a c5.4xlarge AWS instance (16 cores, 32 GB of RAM, and 2 EBS volumes), all belonging to the same AZ with the client VM running in the same AZ, we get the following results:

+### 10 Tables Each with 100k Rows

 | Workload   | Throughput (txns/sec) | Latency (ms)
 -------------|-----------|----------|